A quick note on how to use multiple SSH Keys (Identities) on one machine.

 Host gitlab-diego HostName gitlab.com # or github.com or any other domain User your-username # usually the one you use with that domain IdentityFile path-to-key

 With the example data for GitLab and user

-diego this entry would look like the following:
+diego this entry would look like

 Host gitlab-diego HostName gitlab.com User diego IdentityFile ~/Documents/ssh_keys/new_key

-To save and close just press ctrl + o and enter
+To save and close just press Ctrl + o and enter

-To exit nano press ctrl + x.
+nano press Ctrl + x.